Skip navigation

 2. Travelers' Health: Typhoid and Paratyphoid Fever (Centers for Disease Control and Prevention)

 Salmonella Infections/Specifics ...
 Salmonella Infections ...
 Centers for Disease Control and Prevention ...
-Information about how to order the U.S. government publication ...
+Learn how to diagnose, treat, and prevent typhoid and paratyphoid ...

-4. ... drugs or exposure to toxic chemicals (such as chloramphenicol, benzene) Exposure to radiation or chemotherapy Autoimmune disorders ...
+5. ... medicines or exposure to toxic chemicals (such as chloramphenicol, benzene) Exposure to radiation or chemotherapy Autoimmune disorders ...

 6. ... to be taken.
 Pregnant women are usually prescribed chloramphenicol.

-8. Treatment includes the following antibiotics: Doxycycline Tetracycline Chloramphenicol (less common) Tetracycline taken by mouth can permanently stain teeth that are still forming.
-Tetracycline is usually not prescribed for: Children until after ...
+9. Treatment includes the following antibiotics: Doxycycline Tetracycline Chloramphenicol (much less common) Tetracycline taken by mouth can permanently stain teeth that are still forming.
+Tetracycline is usually not prescribed for: Children until ...

-10. ... can decrease the RBC count include: Chemotherapy drugs Chloramphenicol and certain other antibiotics Hydantoins Methyldopa Nonsteroidal anti- ...
+10. ... can decrease the RBC count include: Chemotherapy medicines Chloramphenicol and certain other antibiotics Hydantoins Methyldopa Nonsteroidal anti- ...